 3 minutes from Saint Louis of the French Church

-Once you are done with Piazza Navona (and Caravaggio), make your way to the Pantheon.
+Once you are done with Piazza Navona, continue to explore Rome Centro Storico and make your way to the Pantheon.
 Possibly the best-kept temple of ancient Rome, this was devoted to all gods.
 Standing in front of the beautiful Piazza della Rotonda with the fountain by Giacomo della Porta and the Egyptian obelisk.

 Built as a pagan temple in 126 AD, it is now a Catholic church where a few members of the former Italian royal family and the painter Raphael are buried.
 Famous for featuring one of the biggest domes of the ancient world, the Pantheon has a large hole on the ceiling (oculus) from where on May 1st they pour rose petals inside the church.